NithishRaja/machineLearning/README.md

 * No of features and data size can be changed in `config.json` file in root directory

 ## Running Code
-* Place file containing dataset in root directory
+* Place file containing dataset in `dataset` directory
+* Update name of file containing dataset in `config.json` file
 * Run `python index.py` from root directory

 ## Dataset Model